likhithaMM/Codegnan_Paytm_Clone/README.md

 # Paytm Website Clone

-This repository contains my internship project at Codegnan, where I built a clone of the main page of the Paytm website using HTML and CSS.

 ## Description

 The Paytm Website Clone project aims to replicate the main page of the popular digital payment platform, Paytm.
 The project utilizes HTML and CSS to create a static web page resembling the design and layout of the Paytm homepage.